 Habito say they have access to 13,000+ live BTL mortgage deals, which, from my experience, is more than any local broker I’ve ever encountered by a longshot.

 One last important factor to bear in mind is that not all mortgage brokers are free.
 So before you decide to work with one, get clarity on their fees!

-If anyone decides to get any quotes off them, please let me know the outcome, good or bad…
+If anyone decides to get any quotes off them, please let me know the outcome, good, bad or ugly…

 Disclaimer: I'm just a landlord blogger; I'm 100% not qualified to give legal or financial advice.
 I'm a doofus.
 Any information I share is my unqualified opinion, and should never be construed as professional legal or financial advice.
 You should definitely get advice from a qualified professional for any legal or financial matters.
 For more information, please read my full disclaimer.